Wildlife

 Eastern Patch-nosed Snake, Salvadora grahamiae.
 Photo: bmbourassa, iNaturalist, CC BY.

 An active forager that consumes lizards, snakes, mice, small mammals, reptile eggs, and birds.
-Watch it from a distance and let it move on.

 Key detailWhat to look for